ashishkr375/Decentralized-Self-Healing-Edge-Server-Framework--D-SEF-/Readme.md

 - Self-healing network (dead node removal)
 - Load balancing based on capacity and load
 - ESP Simulator with auto-failover
+- Web-based Visualizer for network status

+---

+## Notes
+- Use uv for all dependency and environment management. **Do not use pip or requirements.txt** anymore.
+- The `pyinstaller.spec` file is only needed if you want to build a distributable binary.
+For development and running, uv is sufficient.
+- For advanced packaging, see [PyInstaller documentation](https://pyinstaller.org/en/stable/).

+---

+## Troubleshooting
+- If you encounter issues with uv, see the [uv documentation](https://github.com/astral-sh/uv).
+- For packaging issues, refer to the PyInstaller docs.

 ---